 Sales Tax - The Company is responsible for collecting tax on sales to end customers and remitting these taxes to applicable jurisdictions.
 These taxes are assessed based on the location of the end customer and the laws of the jurisdiction in which they reside.
+Such taxes are accounted for on a net basis, and not included in revenues.

-Shipping and Handling - Shipping and handling costs totaled \$111,217 and \$70,799 for the three months ended June 30, 2016 and 2015, respectively.
-Shipping and handling costs totaled \$197,508 and \$123,823 for the six months ended June 30, 2016 and 2015, respectively.
-Shipping and handling costs are recorded in cost of goods sold.
+Shipping and Handling - Shipping and handling costs totaled \$157,359 and \$86,291 for the three months ended March 31, 2017 and 2016, respectively, and are recorded in cost of goods sold.

-Returns - Finished Products - Within ten (10) days of a customer's receipt of Company's finished products, the customer may return (i) finished products that do not conform to Company's product specifications or (ii), finished products which are defective, provided that notice of condition is given within five (5) days of receiving the finished products.
-The failure to comply with the foregoing time requirements shall be deemed a waiver of the customer's claim for incorrect or defective shipments.
+Returns - Finished Products - Within ten (10) days of a customer's receipt of the Company's finished products, the customer may return (i) finished products that do not conform to the Company's product specifications or, (ii) finished products which are defective, provided that notice of condition is given within five (5) days of the customer's receipt of the finished products.
+The failure to comply with the foregoing time requirements shall be deemed a waiver of customer's claim for incorrect or defective shipments.
 In the event of the existence of one or more material defects in any finished product upon delivery to the customer, the Company shall, at its sole option and cost, either (a) take such measures as are required to cure the defect(s) designated in the notice, or (b) replace such defective finished product(s).
 The Company may, at its sole option, require the return or destruction of the defective finished products.
 The customer shall afford the Company the opportunity to verify that such defects existed prior to shipment and were not, for purposes of example and not limitation, the result of improper transport, handling, storage, product rotation or misuse by the customer.

-Bulk Oil Products - Sales of bulk oil products are generally final, and beginning in 2015 the Company does not accept returns under any circumstances.
+Bulk Oil Products - Sales of bulk oil products are generally final and the Company does not accept returns under any circumstances.

-There is no allowance for customer returns at June 30, 2016 or December 31, 2015 due to insignificant return amounts experienced during the six months ended June 30, 2016 and the year ended December 31, 2015, respectively.
+There was no allowance for customer returns as of March 31, 2017 or December 31, 2016 due to insignificant return amounts experienced during the three months ended March 31, 2017 and the year ended December 31, 2016, respectively.